Eggs

 By Chicken Fans Editorial Team

 Have you ever heard about fairy eggs?
 Or maybe you like to call them wind eggs, rooster eggs, or fart eggs?
-Let’s explain what the deal is with these little fellas.
-Are fairy eggs uncommon?
-What causes a chicken to lay a fairy egg?
-Is it a sign of illness or nutrient deficiency when a hen lays a fairy egg?
-Or maybe you are wondering whether you can incubate a fairy egg?
+Let’s see what the deal is with these tiny eggs.

 What Are Fairy Eggs?

-It isn’t that uncommon and nothing to worry about when it occasionally happens.
-But if your hen is only laying fairy eggs instead of regular-sized eggs, something is probably going wrong.
+It isn’t that uncommon, and there is nothing to worry about when it happens occasionally.
+But something is likely going wrong if your hen is only laying fairy eggs instead of regular-sized eggs.

 What causes a hen to lay a fairy egg?